Open Source · Community Maintained · Free Forever

 An open spec needs open contributors.

-TeamSpec improves when practitioners with real-world agent deployment experience contribute to the standard.
-If you've hit a compliance gap that the spec doesn't address — that's where you come in.
+TeamSpec improves when developers with real-world agent experience contribute.
+If you've run into a deployment problem the spec doesn't cover — your experience belongs here.

 CONTRIBUTE